-The Coronavirus pandemic poses an imminent and grave threat to the thousands of men and women confined in Connecticut's unified prison system.
+The Coronavirus pandemic poses an imminent and grave threat to the thousands of men and women confined in Connecticut's unified prison system, as well as their employees and surrounding communities.
 In this action, Plaintiffs-sentenced and unsentenced people, and an organization of criminal defense lawyers-seek intervention from the Court to force the governor and correction commissioner to discharge their statutory and constitutional duties to care for the health of people in their custody.
 For weeks, Defendants have known about the looming threat to incarcerated people.
 While Governor Lamont and Commissioner Cook have made attempts to mitigate the dangers posed by the virus, conditions of confinement in prisons prevent them from ensuring the safety and livelihood of thousands of those in their care.
-As public health experts indicate, the only feasible way to mitigate the disease within prison and jails is to take swift action - before the disease hits - to significantly decrease the population in custody so that social distancing may be practiced and at-risk groups are out of harm's way.
-The steps taken by Defendants are insufficient in light of the grave risks presented by the present crisis, necessitating court intervention through the issuance of mandamus.
+As public health experts indicate, the only feasible way to mitigate the disease within prison and jails is to take swift action-before the disease hits-to significantly decrease the population in custody so that social distancing may be practiced and at-risk groups are out of harm's way.